lando07/AMD-7000-Series-VFIO/README.md

 In this case, my sound service, `pipewire`, was still running, and despite not having the ko file open like in the `amdgpu` error, it does have multiple block devices open for the `snd_hda_intel` kernel module, which will cause modprobe to fail.

 If this happens, edit your `start.sh` and `revert.sh` to stop and restart these processes, which I have already included the lines to do so.
 For `start.sh`, it should be around lines 8-10.
-Additinally, to restart your audio service once the VM is shut down, uncomment the start command around lines 33-34 `revert.sh`.
+Additionally, to restart your audio service once the VM is shut down, uncomment the start command around lines 33-34 `revert.sh`.

 Keep in mind this is only limited troubleshooting from my experience, and there may be more edge cases and issues you may have, but the method of using `lsof` has not had any issues yet with removing kernel modules.